cojiso/creturn/README.md

 **Short Description:**
 ```
-Stop accidental message sending when typing and converting kanji, composing Hangul, or combining Indic/Arabic scripts.
-Use Ctrl+Enter to send.
-Add custom sites with GitHub config.
+Prevent accidental message sending when typing and converting kanji, composing Hangul, or combining Indic/Arabic scripts.
+Use Ctrl+Enter to send messages.
+And you can also add a custom configuration file from GitHub.
 ```

 **Full Description:**